-Next, tap “Software Update.”
+Next, select “Software Update.”

-You see information about the latest update, including the version number and details about what the update will improve.
+You will see information about the latest update, including the version number and details about what the update will improve.

 When the update is finished downloading, a message might pop up asking whether you want to install the update now or later; tap “Install Now.”